-Goodwill acquired in a business combination is initially measured at cost, being the excess of the cost of the business combination over the Group's interest in the net fair value of the acquiree's identifiable assets, liabilities and contingent liabilities.
+Goodwill acquired in a business combination is initially measured at cost of the business combination, being the excess of the consideration transferred over the fair value of the Group's net identifiable assets acquired and liabilities assumed.
 If this consideration transferred is lower than the fair value of the net identifiable assets acquired, the difference is recognised in profit or loss.